Study Abroad Advisor

 firstname.lastname@example.org | 717-361-1238 | Nicarry Hall 121

 Dr. Kenley has long emphasized the value of study abroad as a high-impact learning experience.
-In his current position, he oversees all short-term, faculty-led study abroad programs at Elizabethtown College.
+In his current position, he supervises the operations of the Study Abroad Office and oversees all short-term, faculty-led study abroad programs at Elizabethtown College.
 Kenley has personally led over a dozen study abroad programs in China, Korea, Japan, Vietnam, Cambodia, Thailand, and the United Kingdom.
 According to Kenley, traveling with students transforms the student-mentor relationship and allows interaction in ways that are impossible within an on-campus classroom.

 If you are an Elizabethtown College faculty member, considering leading a short-term study abroad program, please contact Dr. Kenley for more details.

 Program Manager, Center for Global Understanding and Peacemaking